TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/50 - Philippians/Philippians 1/Philippians 1.29.md

 ---

-because to you it hath been granted in the behalf of Christ, not only to believe on him, but also to suffer in his behalf:
+Because it has been granted to you on behalf of Christ, not only to believe in him, but also to suffer on his behalf,